-The requirements for admission to the graduate program at Azusa Pacific University include an application for admission and verification of completion of a bachelor's degree from a regionally accredited college or university with a 3.0 grade-point average.
-Candidates with a grade-point average between 2.5-2.99 may be considered for provisional admission.
+The requirements for admission to the graduate program at Azusa Pacific University include an application for admission and verification of completion of a bachelor's degree from a regionally accredited college or university with a 3.0 baccalaureate or master's grade-point average.
+Candidates with a grade-point average between 2.50-2.99 may be considered for provisional admission.
 Applicants must adhere to specific departmental application procedures and related application materials.
 Documentation of computer workshops, seminars, or other special courses attended should be included.
 These are used to evaluate interest and ability and determine if prerequisites are necessary.